revv21/Edocr2/README.md

 if __name__ == "__main__":
     pdf_dir = "input_pdfs"
     out_dir = "output_extracted"
-    debug_dir = "debug_outputs"  # set None to disable debug outputs
+    debug_dir = "debug_outputs"  # set None to disable debug

     process_pdf_folder(pdf_dir, out_dir, dpi=500, debug_dir=debug_dir)
-✅ What you should tweak for your template
-If it STILL picks the outer border:
-Increase shrink:
+🔧 Tuning knobs (you will likely adjust these once) Inside extract_red_boundary_crop():
+If left crop is not enough:
 Copy code
 Python
-outer_shrink_ratio=0.10
-If it crops too much inside:
-Reduce shrink:
+left_end = find_left_cut(vlines, threshold=0.08, max_search_ratio=0.50)
+If right crop is not enough:
 Copy code
 Python
-outer_shrink_ratio=0.04
-If it fails to find inner contour:
-Increase morphology:
+right_start = find_right_cut(vlines, threshold=0.08, max_search_ratio=0.50)
+If bottom crop is not enough:
 Copy code
 Python
-kernel = cv2.getStructuringElement(cv2.MORPH_RECT, (15, 15))
-closed = cv2.morphologyEx(th, cv2.MORPH_CLOSE, kernel, iterations=3)
+bottom_start = find_bottom_cut(hlines, threshold=0.06, max_search_ratio=0.60)
+If top crop removes too much:
+Copy code
+Python
+top_end = find_top_cut(roi_hlines, threshold=0.07, max_search_ratio=0.20)
-⭐ Why this works on your sample
+✅ Why this will match your red crop
-Your sheet has:
-a very strong outer border
-a strong template on left/bottom drawing in the middle
-By shrinking inside the outer border first, we force the algorithm to look for the next biggest closed region, which will be your drawing polygon.
+Because it does exactly what you described:
+Left/Right/Bottom cropping using global template lines Then Top crop only after the other 3 sides are fixed So the top strip doesn’t “pollute” the left/right decision.
-If you want, I can also modify this to output a transparent PNG mask (template fully removed, only drawing visible).
+If you want, I can also make this return the crop in PDF coordinates so you can crop the PDF directly (without converting to image).